alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-12-30-concurrency-crash-course-part-1.md

 * Taking a look at two classes of problems (I/O-bound and CPU-bound) and how they relate to concurrency
 * Explaining some common pitfalls in concurrent programming (race conditions, deadlock, livelocks, starvation and priority inversion)

-The next posts in this series will illustrate synchronization primitives (for threads and processes), list principles to keep in mind when designing concurrent programs, and explain how to evaluate parallel implementations.
+The next posts in this series will illustrate synchronization primitives (for threads and processes), list principles to keep in mind when designing concurrent programs, and show how to evaluate parallel implementations.

 ## Resources